History of Manchester Metrolink: Phase 3b: Ashton-under-Lyne, East Didsbury and Manchester Airport

 Construction work for all Phase 3b lines began in March 2011.
 The 2.7 mi route of the South Manchester Line from St Werburgh's Road to East Didsbury tram stop was the first section of Phase 3b line to open on 23 May 2013 – three months ahead of schedule.
 The East Manchester Line was completed on 9 October 2013 with a new service routed 2.1 mi between Droylsden and Ashton-under-Lyne tram stop, taking the total system length to 47.7 mi.
 The Oldham and Rochdale Line was completed with a street-running service through Oldham town centre on 27 January 2014, and the addition of a street-running service between Rochdale railway station and Rochdale Town Centre on 31 March 2014, taking the total system length to 48.5 mi.

-On 3 November 2014, the network once again expanded, with a 14.5 mi (does not add up to 92.5 km, only if 14.5 km is added instead of mi) extension to Manchester Airport railway station, bringing the length of the system to 92.5 km, making it the longest tramway in the United Kingdom, and the longest light railway.
+On 3 November 2014, the network once again expanded, with an extension to Manchester Airport railway station, bringing the length of the system to 92.5 km, making it the longest tramway in the United Kingdom, and the longest light railway.
 It opened more than one year early, and at a cost of £368 million.